laiba356/Foodie/README.md

 Built using Dart and Flutter, ensuring seamless performance across Android and iOS devices.

 ## Backend Integration:
-Utilizes SQLite to store order data locally, providing fast and reliable access to user and product information.
+Utilizes SQLite to store order data locally and Firebase for user authentication, providing fast and reliable access to user and product information.

 ## Onboarding Screen:
 A welcoming and informative onboarding flow guides new users through the app’s features and encourages them to get started.